Krakinou/FrisquetConnectDomoticz/README.md

 |Consommation ECS | Managed Counter | Non | How many KWh consummed for hot water |

 Please note that the boiler only provides energy consumption on a monthly agregate, and that the figures are updated only once a day, at midnight, for the previous day.
+Daily energy consumption is calculated by the plugin by substracting the total consumption of the previous day to the current consumption.

 # Contribute
 Submit your PR on the dev branch.